 Language and Communication

 The explosion of language development between ages 1-5 is remarkable.
 A typical 18-month-old knows about 50 words, but by age 6, the average child has acquired a vocabulary of approximately 10,000 words.
-This language acquisition does not happen in isolation—it requires rich interaction with adults who respond to a child’s vocalizations, engage in conversation, read books aloud, and provide a language-rich environment.
-Language skills developed during this period correlate strongly with later reading comprehension, academic achievement, and even career success.
-Children who enter kindergarten with strong language foundations are more likely to become proficient readers by third grade—a milestone that significantly predicts high school graduation rates.
+This language acquisition does not happen in isolation, it requires rich interaction with adults who respond to a child’s vocalizations, engage in conversation, read books aloud, and provide a language-rich environment.

 Long-Term Impact on Health

 Health outcomes in adulthood can often be traced back to experiences in early childhood.
 Proper nutrition, access to quality healthcare, and a supportive environment during these years contribute to healthy physical development.
-Addressing health-related issues early can prevent a range of health problems in the future, emphasizing the importance of early intervention and care.
+Addressing health-related issues early can prevent a range of health problems in the future, showing the importance of early intervention and care.

-![]() |
+![]() | ![]() |

 Building Emotional Resilience